 Municipalities may only issue licences permitting eligible organizations to conduct non-electronic raffle lotteries where the total value of the prizes to be awarded, including any taxes is $50,000 or less.

 The following general policies apply to all types of raffle lottery events:

 - Licensing authorities may issue concurrent raffle licences based on their evaluation of the licensee’s capacity to successfully conduct and manage multiple events at one time.
-Licensees may conduct and manage a maximum of two online raffles at the same time.
+Licensees may conduct and manage a maximum of four online raffles at the same time.

 - With the exception of a 50/50 draw, the licensee must award fixed prizes that are set out in the lottery licence application and approved by the licence.
 The maximum prize value for a 50/50 draw must be determined by the maximum number of tickets issued as set out in the application.

 - Raffle licensees must obtain goods and services only from registered suppliers.
 Suppliers, whether contracted directly by the licensee or not, must possess an appropriate current registration certificate, issued under the Gaming Control Act, 1992.
 Each applicant must include a description of all the goods and services to be obtained from each supplier, in order for the licensing authority to determine whether or not the supplier must be registered under the Gaming Control Act, 1992.

 - Subject to the policies outlined in 5.16.1(c), the licensee may offer Ontario Lottery and Gaming Corporation (OLG) tickets as early-bird or other raffle prizes.
 The prize value of OLG tickets must be based on the face value (purchase price) of the tickets.
 The maximum value of these tickets must not exceed five (5) per cent of the prize board for the licensed lottery event.